openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 Additional Implementation Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generic implementation details as well as details that are specific to
+There are generic implementation details as well as details that are specific to
-package management systems exist.
+package management systems.
 Following are implementation details
 that exist regardless of the package management system:

 -  The typical convention used for the class extension code as used by